HiSDpackage/soluscape/_Tutorial/Configuration Parameters.md

 ---
 ## Configuration Parameters
-The configuration parameters for the `solscape` package are divided into different categories, each focusing on a specific part of the algorithm.
+The configuration parameters for the `soluscape` package are divided into different categories, each focusing on a specific part of the algorithm.
 Below is an overview of the different categories and the associated parameters.

 ### System Parameters
 These parameters are related to the system setup and its general properties: `Dim`, `EnergyFunction`, `Grad`, `AutoDiff`, `NumericalGrad`, `DimerLength`, `SymmetryCheck` and `GradientSystem`.